Singular density correlations in chiral active fluids in three dimensions: Model

 Here, $D$ denotes the rotational diffusion constant.
 The persistent time in three dimensions is given by $\tau_\RM{p}=1/(2D)$.
 The vector $\bm \Omega$ is a constant torque that generates helical motions.
-The unit vector $\bm e_{j}(t)$ is subjected to a Gaussian white noise $\bm \eta_{j}(t)$ with zero mean and the correlation $\expval*{\eta _{j}^{(\alpha)}(t) \eta _{k}^{(\beta)}(t')} = \delta_{j,k}\delta_{\alpha,\beta}\delta(t-t')$, where the symbol $\expval{\cdots}$ denotes the ensamble average and the Greek indies denote cartesian coordinates: $\alpha,\beta \in\{x,y,z\}$.
+The unit vector $\bm e_{j}(t)$ is subjected to a Gaussian white noise $\bm \eta_{j}(t)$ with zero mean and the correlation $\expval*{\eta _{j}^{(\alpha)}(t) \eta _{k}^{(\beta)}(t')} = \delta_{j,k}\delta_{\alpha,\beta}\delta(t-t')$, where the symbol $\expval{\cdots}$ denotes the ensemble average and the Greek indices denote Cartesian coordinates: $\alpha,\beta \in\{x,y,z\}$.
 Note that the cross product in \eq{eq7-2}, $\overset{\RM{s}}{\times}$, is taken in the Stratonovich representation~\cite {gardiner}.
 This model is a simple extension of two-dimensional chiral active Brownian particles~\cite{Ma2017, Li2019, Ma2022, Debets2023PRL} to a three-dimensional case.
 In the limit $\bm \Omega \rightarrow \bm 0$ at finite $D$, Eqs.~(\ref{eq7-1}) and (\ref{eq7-2}) reduce to active Brownian spheres or three-dimensional ABP~\cite{Wysocki_2014, Stenhammar2014soft_matter, Farage2015PRE, Siebert2017}.
 We remark that, in reality, each helical swimmer likely has a different direction and magnitude of the torque.
 However, to focus on the effects of helical motion on density fluctuations, we consider a simple situation in which all particles are driven by the same constant torque $\bm{\Omega}$.

 Figure~\ref{fig1}(b) shows typical trajectories of a single free particle for several values of $D$, with time measured in units of $\tau = \sigma / v_0$, where $\sigma$ is the particle diameter.
-The torque vector $\bm{\Omega}$ is oriented along the $z$-axis.
-When $D$ is very small, the trajectory becomes helical along the direction of $\bm{\Omega}$.
+The torque vector $\bm{\Omega}$ is oriented along the $z$-axis: $\bm{\Omega}=(0,0,\Omega)$.
+When $D$ is very small, the trajectory becomes helical along the direction of $\bm{\Omega}$, provided that the $z$-component of the orientational vector $\bm{e}_j(t)$ is nonzero.
 In the noiseless case ($D = 0$), the particle performs a perfect helical motion.
 As $D$ increases, the trajectories become more stochastic and the influence of chirality becomes less pronounced.
 The single-particle dynamics of 3D cABP have been characterized in Refs.~\cite{Sevilla2016PRE, Pattanayak_2024}, based on mean-square displacement and higher-order moments.